animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Then RGH discharged me not much more than one week after admission.

 More than two weeks since the first hospitalization, I end up not sleeping all night.
 My sister happened to visit the next day.
 Due to having not slept all night, she was worried I might be going through another "manic" episode and insisted to my mom and me to drive me to Strong Hospital.
+The doctors there didn't question the prior mania nor catatonia, nor ask for any further details about that earlier hospitalization or the events that led up to it.

 ### The unsampled world at Clover St.